jaimicore/R_utilities/README.md

 different genes, this is important to preserve the connectivity of the input network but we *may lost* the biological relevance of the connections.

+When the option *--exlcusive* is indicated, the original targets will not be assigned as new random targets.
+Note that in many cases, a gene can be targeted by most of the genes in the network, in this cases, this condition is no applied.

 Requires:

   - data.table